Joachim: Iconography

 In medieval art, he often wears a conical Jewish hat.
 He is often treated as a saint, with a halo, but in the Latin Church, there was some awareness that he had quite likely died too soon to be counted as a Christian.
 Joachim and Anne Meeting at the Golden Gate was a popular subject in artistic renditions of the life of the Virgin.

 Symbols associated with Saint Joachim include a book or scroll representing linen makers, a shepherd's staff for the Christian Word, and a basket of doves representing peace.
 He is almost always clothed in green, the color of hope.
 The name of the San Joaquin River dates to 1805–1808, when Spanish explorer Gabriel Moraga was surveying east from Mission San José to find possible sites for a mission.
 The name was in common use by 1810.

 In Islam

-In Islam he is called Imran (عمران) an Arabic rendition of the Hebrew name Amram.
-According to the Quran in Surah Al Imran, Imran is the father of Maryam and grandfather of ʿIsa.
+In Islam he is called Imran (عمران) According to the Quran in Surah Al Imran, Imran is the father of Maryam and grandfather of ʿIsa.